realworldocaml/book/book/platform/README.md

 library, which is what you use when requesting to link a given library be linked in, via the `libraries` field in your dune file.

--->

-The `(name)` field defines the project-internal name for the compiled library, and the `(public_name)` field is what it will be called when installed system-wide.
-The choice of `(name)` defines the toplevel module exposed by this library, and every other module in the library will be exposed as a "wrapped" submodule of that toplevel module.
-In our example project `hello.ml` is exported as the `Hello` module since it's the project name, but if we added a file called `world.ml` into this directory the resulting module would be found in `Hello.World`.
-While private library names must adhere to OCaml's module naming convention, it's common practise to use dashes and dots in public library names.
+While the library names must adhere to OCaml's module naming conventions, it's common practise to use dashes and dots in public library names.

 ### Writing test cases for a library